Create mode – the default mode when you create a requisition and PunchOut to Bio-Rad. You can create and edit multiple shopping carts

 Monocytes can be divided into three main population subsets (Figure 2): classical (CD14++/CD16-), non-classical (CD14+/CD16++), and intermediate (CD14++/CD16+).
 Although the exact role of these different monocyte subsets is unclear, non-classical monocytes have been demonstrated to be pro-inflammatory, a hallmark of aging.
 Monocyte function is probably determined by the external stimuli they receive which may be altered with age.
 Aging leads to a reduction in the proportion of classical subsets, often with a corresponding increase in the other two.
 A reduction in creation of reactive oxygen species (ROS) and phagocytosis has been reported, although chemotaxis appears unaffected.
 Monocytes in the elderly have also been shown to have an altered cytokine secretion pattern after stimulation through pattern recognition receptors (PRRs) such as Toll-like receptors (TLR), NOD-like receptors, and Rig-like receptors (Pinti et al. 2016).
 Visit our innate immunity page for more information on PRRs and available antibodies.

-More in-depth information regarding monocyte markers, lineage, development, and characterization of monocyte subtypes can be found here.
+More in-depth information regarding monocyte markers, lineage, development, and characterization of monocyte subtypes is available via our monocytes, macrophages and dendritic cells page.
 You may also be interested in the popular macrophage polarization mini-review and a guide to identifying myeloid cells by flow cytometry.

 Fig. 2.
 Monocyte staining in human peripheral blood from young and old donors.
 CD14 AMO (MCA1568AMO) and CD16 A647 (MCA2537A647) allowed identification of monocyte subpopulations from live, single cell monocytes that were negative for CD19 A488 (MCA1940A488) and CD3 A488 (MCA463A488).
 Subpopulations identified were CD14++CD16- classical monocytes, CD14++CD16+ intermediate monocytes, and CD14+CD16+ non-classical monocytes.